 How Many Cups Of Tea Are Safe During Pregnancy?

 During pregnancy, you should limit your caffeine consumption to 200 milligrams a day.
-As said above, a single cup of tea contains around 40 to 50 milligrams; you can take up to three to four cups of non-herbal teas in a day with no worries (11).
+As said above, a single cup of tea contains around 40 to 50 milligrams; you can take up to three to four cups of teas in a day with no worries (11).

 What Teas Should You Avoid During Pregnancy?